 Instructional signs at the Social Art Summit lab, Site Gallery, Sheffield.
 Image: Jules Lister 2018

-NEW WAYS OF SEEING, MAKING AND TELLING: ADDRESSING BARRIERS TO PARTICIPATION AND INVOLVEMENT IN THE ARTS FOR BLACK, ASIAN AND MINORITY ETHNIC COMMUNITIES
+NEW WAYS OF SEEING, MAKING AND TELLING: ADDRESSING BARRIERS TO PARTICIPATION AND INVOLVEMENT IN THE ARTS FOR BLACK, ASIAN AND OTHER MINORITY COMMUNITIES

-A participatory lab discussion at the 2018 Social Art Summit, Site Gallery, Sheffield
+A visual provocation and live debate at the 2018 Social Art Summit, Site Gallery, Sheffield

-Taking the Creative Case for Diversity - the Arts Council England's 'blueprint' and strategic approach on diversity for all those working in arts and culture in Britain as a starting point for discussion, this lab asked three profound questions about how we can genuinely address barriers to participation and involvement in the arts for black, Asian and minority ethnic communities.
-The intention and emphasis of the lab - provocation (in multiple layers), transparency, perception, territory, power and privilege.
+Taking the Creative Case for Diversity - the Arts Council England's 'blueprint' and strategic approach on diversity for all those working in arts and culture in Britain as a starting point for discussion, this lab asked three profound questions; how can we genuinely address barriers to participation and involvement in the arts for black, Asian and other minority communities?

 See further reflections on the Social Art Summit here.